 - For many assignments, you will be provided with a worksheet in the form of a Word Document file.
 Open the file and 'save as' your name plus the name of the assignment.
-WARNING: These assignments do NOT autosave you need to save your own work. - Always focus on doing your best: Check your spelling, grammar, and message appropriateness before sending your work or posting in discussion.
-Also, if you need help with your writing, seek assistance from the West Campus Communications Center. - Turning in assignments: Most, if not all, of your assignments will be uploaded through a grade link via Canvas.
+WARNING: These assignments do NOT autosave - you need to save your own work. - Always focus on doing your best: Check your spelling, grammar, and message appropriateness before sending your work or posting in discussion.
+Also, if you need help with your writing, seek assistance from the West Campus Communications Center.

+- Turning in assignments: Most, if not all, of your assignments will be uploaded through a grade link via Canvas.
 When you follow along in a Weekly Overview, you'll see these links. - You must upload the file as a .doc.
 Warning: Do NOT try to upload a Google .docs file.
 If you do, I will not be able to open and grade it.
 If you have to resubmit the assignment, it will be considered late and you will lose 30% of the points.
-And sometimes, you cannot submit it late.

-- All assignments are to be TYPED in a legible font.
+And sometimes, you cannot submit it late. - All assignments are to be TYPED in a legible font.
 Please, no 'fancy' font styles unless it is appropriate to the project. - Uploading assignments: To upload your work, click on the assignment submission link provided in your Weekly Overview.
 Once you click on the link, you'll see a tab in the upper right-hand side of the screen that will allow you to choose and attach your file.
 Attach the file and click 'submit.' - Uploading speeches: You must upload your major speeches to YouTube.
 Set the file to 'public' and 'unlisted.'
 Copy the speech's YouTube web address and paste it into your outline, right at the top next to your name.
-Then upload your outline to the assignment submission link provided on your Weekly Overview.
+Then upload your outline to the assignment submission link provided in your Weekly Module.
+You will also be asked to copy the URL to your Class Discussion Board by the appropriate deadline or risk a penalty on your Discussion Board assignment if the instructor has to do this for you.